AstunTechnology/ssdidocs/docs/UserDoc_Chap7_Elements.rst

 :Guidance:
 	The reference system should be recorded using its associated code in the `EPSG Geodetic Parameter Registry <http://epsg-registry.org/>`__.
-For metadata created on the SSDI, the two most common spatial reference systems have been pre-populated in the templates: OSGB 1936 and ETRS89.
+For metadata created on `spatialdata.gov.scot <https://www.spatialdata.gov.scot>`__, the two most common spatial reference systems have been pre-populated in the templates: OSGB 1936 and ETRS89.
 Users should select their required reference system and remove the other.
-If another spatial reference system is required, this can be added by accessing the `advanced editor view <#changing-the-editing-view>`__ and searching for the coordinate system tab in the search box below the element.
+If another spatial reference system is required, this can be added by accessing the `advanced editor view <UserDoc_Chap6_Edit.html#changing-the-editing-view>`__ and searching for the coordinate system tab in the search box below the element.

 |userdoc_fig_7_23_1_ReferenceSystem|